 If he is taking the Combined Commerce/Law or the Combined Arts/Law course, the required total of credit points for Law subjects is 78; in the Combined Jurisprudence/Law course (where there are fewer non-Law subjects), it is 90.
-In the part-time course it is also 90; and in the three-year course for graduates it is 78.
+In the part-time course it is 90 for undergraduates and 78 for graduates; and in the three-year course for graduates it is 78.
 In each case compulsory subjects total 55 points, leaving the balance of 23 or 35 points (as the case may be) to be made up from optional subjects.

-In each course the student will in his first year complete a Legal Research and Writing Programme, designed to teach him to find legal materials and ascertain the up-to-date state of the law, and to express himself with the precision and clarity required in legal work.
-In later years there will be other required work, for example, Prescribed Readings in Law, and Moot Court work.
+In each course the student in his first year completes a Legal Research and Writing Programme, designed to teach him to find legal materials and ascertain the up-to-date state of the law, and to express himself with the precision and clarity required in legal work.
+In later years there is other required work, for example, Prescribed Readings in Law, and Moot Court work.